davidkhala/gcp-collection/compute/README.md

 [wiki](https://github.com/davidkhala/gcp-collections/wiki/Compute)

+Once you enable Compute Engine API, google will create a default service account named as `<projectNumber>-compute@developer.gserviceaccount.com`
+- project number can be found by `gcloud projects describe $project --format="value(projectNumber)"`
+- It can be deleted by user.
+Once deleted, it cannot be re-created by re-enable Compute Engine API

 # Scheduler 实例时间表
 > Compute Engine System service account service-<number>@compute-system.iam.gserviceaccount.com needs to have [compute.instances.stop] permissions applied in order to perform this operation.